-- 1. Read the preceding fuel system servicing information and warning. - Pull out the filter assembly from the mount.
-Hold onto the cover to prevent it from turning and remove the sight bowl.
-Empty contents into an approved container. - Inspect the filter element.
-If replacement is necessary, replace the filter assembly.
+- Read Fuel System servicing information and Warning, preceding. - Pull out the filter assembly from mount.
+Hold on to the cover to prevent it from turning and remove the sight bowl.
+Empty contents into an approved container.

+3. Pull out the filter element and replace it if necessary.